 When looking ahead, the Trustees are acutely aware of the cost-of-living pressures on our service users, the increasing competition for grants and the many demands on Government and Local Authority funding.
+Whilst we continue to be successful in securing new sources of multi-year funding we have to keep pricing at a viable level to ensure longevity and a sustainable future for the Charitable Company.
 The annual budgeting process is rigorous and seeks to ensure that underlying income drivers are realistic and attainable.